ClicShoppingOfficialModulesV3/apps_catalog_products_barcode/README.md

 Implementation:

-Copy the directories inside your Shop directory except ModuleInfosJson

-Activate the module in admin : http://localhost/clicshopping_test/Shop/ClicShoppingAdmin/index.php?A&Catalog\ProductsBarCode

-Activate the module in shop : https://monsite/myAdmin/modules.php?set=modules_products_info
+Install the module in admin : http://localhost/clicshopping_test/Shop/ClicShoppingAdmin/index.php?A&Catalog\ProductsBarCode Activate the module for the shop : Design / Products Description

 Copy the apps_catalog_products_barcode.json into ClicShopping/Work/Cache/Github (manual installation)